vuestorefront/vue-storefront/ISSUE_TEMPLATE.md

-**Note: for support questions, please use our <a href="https://slack.vuestorefront.io">Slack channel</a>**.
+**Note: for support questions, please use our <a href="https://slack.vuestorefront.io">Slack channel</a>** and [**FAQ**](https://github.com/DivanteLtd/vue-storefront/blob/master/doc/FAQ%20and%20Receipes.md).
 This repository's issues are - reserved for feature requests and bug reports.
 - Please do not submit support request here, see note at the top of this template.
 - Please use appropiate labels `feature request` or `bug`